CICA Working Groups

 • Lobby with national and subnational governments, communities and stakeholders;

-CICA, together with the European International Contractors (EIC) and the International Federation of Consulting Engineers (FIDIC), is since 2005 a partner of the successive consultative working groups set up by the World Bank in the context of its Procurement Reform.
+CICA organizes construction sector missions to MDBs headquarters as well as regular meetings with Heads of Procurement.
+Indeed, since 2005, CICA, together with the European International Contractors (EIC) and the International Federation of Consulting Engineers (FIDIC), has been a partner in the successive consultative working groups set up by the World Bank in the context of its Procurement Reform.

 This working group is managed by Michel DEMARRE, SEFI Director General, Vice-president of the Europe – International Commission of the French Federation of Public Works (FNTP), European International Contractors (EIC) Past President.